 Apart from this finding, Loeper and et al. also suggest that a healthy human artery contains higher concentration of diatomaceous earth than an artery which has undergone pathological changes.
 The different is reported to be as high as 14 times.

 In his book titled “The Complete Book of Minerals for Health”, Klaus Schwartz reports the findings of a research study conducted in Finland.
 It was a survey of the deaths resulting from coronary heart disease in the region between 1959 and 1974.
 The survey concluded that the death rate was two times higher in eastern Finland as compared to western Finland.
 The researched compared the obesity prevalence and smoking habits of the two regions and found them to be comparable.
+They also compared who had healthier beards, among the men of course.
 The most surprising finding was that people residing in the region with higher death rates were consuming water that did not contain silica.

 Considering the surprising results obtained from this study, the same scientist further continued the study and compared the prevalence of heart disease in British men who consume cereal fiber compared to those who don’t.
 Once again, the researcher was able to achieve the same results.
 The prevalence of heart diseases was only one-fifth in the group that consumed high amounts of cereal fiber as compared to the group that didn’t.

 In addition to the role of Silica in bone formation and cardiovascular health, there is sufficient scientific evidence available regarding its role in slowing the onset and progression of Alzheimer’s disease.
 Large, systemic cohort and epidemiological studies suggest that silicon deficiency is a risk for dementia or Alzheimer’s disease.